 The exhibition is accompanied by the first major publication on Abad’s work, produced by the Walker.
-In addition to the most comprehensive documentation of the artist’s work to date, the volume includes texts by Victoria Sung, Julia Bryan-Wilson, Nancy Lim, Ruba Katrib, Xiaoyu Weng, and Matthew Villar Miranda as well as oral histories conducted with artists, curators, family members, and others who knew Abad, edited by Pio Abad and Victoria Sung.
+In addition to the most comprehensive documentation of the artist’s work to date, the volume is edited with text by Victoria Sung, and includes contributions from Julia Bryan-Wilson, Nancy Lim, Ruba Katrib, Xiaoyu Weng, and Matthew Villar Miranda as well as a comprehensive oral history by Pio Abad and Sung.

 Walker Art Center, Minneapolis: April 15–September 3, 2023